sourcepirate/questdb/artifacts/tsbs/README.md

 # TSBS Supplemental Guide: QuestDB

-QuestDB is a high-performance open-source SQL database for time series with language extensions for time-series with PostgreSQL wire protocol and InfluxDB line protocol support.
+QuestDB is a high-performance open-source time series database with SQL as a query language with extensions for time series.
+QuestDB implements PostgreSQL wire protocol, a REST API, and supports ingestion using InfluxDB line protocol.

 This guide explains how the data generated for TSBS is stored, additional flags available when using the data importer (`tsbs_load_questdb`), and additional